Prague´s Best Off the Beaten Path Restaurants

 The Best Meat Lovers Places to Eat at in Prague

 What perfectly pairs with pilsner style beer?
 Meat!
-Where can you find the best pilsners coupled by unforgettable mother-watering meat?
+Where can you find the best pilsners coupled with unforgettable mother-watering meat?
 Prague!
 You have come to the right place.
 Just make sure that you visit one of the places below for the full experience:

 Kantýna - self-served dishes and beers from just around the corner from the main sites!
 Yes, they have beef tartar too (another often-eaten dish in the Czech Republic).